 NAOKO YAMADA: THE ANIMATOR

-Rather than spending a training period drawing in-betweens to gain enough animation dexterity as tends to be the case, Yamada gained trust immediately and started drawing key animation for AIR, where she debuted on episode 9.
-Anime production is rarely easy though, so her experience wasn’t as positive as a quick promotion could make you think; as it turns out her cuts required many retakes, which the series director Tatsuya Ishihara kindly explained to her.
-That is a moment she fondly remembers despite the extra work it entailed for her, but more importantly the beginning of an essential relationship that shaped her career; Ishihara would proceed to become the mentor of a weird subculture girl throughout the years, often assisting Yamada when her career was taking an important leap.
-But it’s not time for these exciting developments yet – she had to gradually improve as a key animator first.
-She worked on two episodes of Full Metal Panic!
-The Second Raid, where she learned a lot from Yasuhiro Takemoto but struggled to keep up with his demands.
-During The Melancholy of Suzumiya Haruhi she got to draw key animation for four episodes instead, and she recalls having fun working on Taichi Ishidate’s inventive layouts for episode 10.
-When Kanon (2006) and Lucky Star were in production, her output was already quite high, and regularly included working on climactic episodes.
+Rather than spending a training period drawing in-betweens to gain animation dexterity as tends to be the case, Yamada gained trust immediately and started drawing key animation for AIR, where she debuted on episode 9.
+Anime production is rarely easy, though, so her experience wasn’t as positive as that quick promotion might lead you to think; her first batch of cuts required many retakes, as series director Ishihara kindly explained to her.
+That is a moment she treasures despite the extra work it entailed for her, but most importantly, it marked the beginning of an essential relationship for her career at the studio.
+Ishihara would proceed to become the mentor of a weird subculture girl throughout the following years, often assisting Yamada when her career was making important leaps.

-Looking at her achievements while paying no attention to her actual work as an artist would be quite the disservice, of course.
-Yamada’s drawings can be as refined as you’d expect from someone with her painting background, though it’s the femininity that often stands out.
-She defaults to a modern and trendy aesthetic when she’s allowed to draw freely, but bringing out the cuteness of girls is what she enjoys the most – perhaps a bit too much sometimes.
-Her sense of cuteness isn’t the restrictive perfect beauty anime sometimes has, though; she can convey it with quick sketches, and chooses to do so with very goofy drawings over and over.
-But we’re talking about an animator, so observing her work in motion is necessary.
-Her timing seems to be on the wilder side, not really abrupt but far from even and smooth, with a pleasant bounciness.
-With the passage of time key animation has understandably become a lesser priority for her; when she acts as episode director she still enjoys drawing rough layouts – work she does uncredited – and let animators finish the cuts, but as series director she has no time for that.
+Since we’re talking about an animator, though, observing her work in motion is advised.
+Her timing tends to be on the snappier side, not really abrupt but far from even and smooth, with a pleasant bounciness to it.
+With the passage of time key animation has understandably become a lesser priority for her; when she acts as episode director she still enjoys drawing rough layouts and then let animators properly finish the cuts, but as series director she has no time for that.
 This isn’t to say her career as key animator is over, though.
-Up until the last few years, where she’s been ridiculously busy leading many projects, she was still regularly amongst the handful of great key animators trusted with ending sequences – the best example being the Nichijou ending that was fully key animated by Nao Naitou and her alone, which you can see above.
+Up until the last few years, where she’s been ridiculously busy leading many projects, she was still regularly among the handful of great key animators trusted with ending sequences and studio commercials – my favorite example being the Nichijou ending that was fully key animated by Nao Naitou and her alone, which you can see above.
 When needed and available, Yamada the animator will always be there.

 NAOKO YAMADA: THE EPISODE DIRECTOR

-The one constant we’ve been coming back to is explosive growth though, so by the time the sequel started airing she already felt like a different creator.
-Her involvement with Clannad After Story started with the cute third episode, where her soon to be best animation ally – and already best friend alongside Takao – Yukiko Horiguchi decided to ignore the show’s designs almost entirely in favor of a pleasantly loose and cartoony spectacle, with much more liveliness to it than usual.
-Yamada got more adventurous with each episode she handled, putting more effort into the lighting, learning to create a sense of space, and trying out new techniques whenever possible; since her mentor Ishihara also happens to be a big fan of photography, both in real life and when it comes to mimicking its techniques in anime compositing, the series also was the perfect training grounds for someone with a desire to try out new things in that regard – not all digital effects have aged well at all, but some beautiful quirks she has maintained like dyeing lineart white under light sources already appeared back then.
-But more importantly than her idiosyncrasies, her direction became tremendously effective; her episodes turned into a perfect example of execution trumping everything else, as it was hard not to feel engaged even if you weren’t invested in the narrative.
-That’s something all the staff quickly became aware of, which allowed her to direct and co-storyboard the finale of the first series she was seriously participating on as a director.
-Serves to say, that is rather exceptional.
+The one constant we’ve been coming back to is explosive growth though, so by the time the sequel started airing, she already felt like a different creator.
+Her involvement with Clannad After Story started with the cute third episode, where her soon to be best animation ally – and already best friend alongside Takao – Yukiko Horiguchi decided to ignore the show’s questionable designs almost entirely in favor of a pleasantly loose and cartoony spectacle, with much more liveliness to it than usual.
+Yamada got more adventurous with each episode she handled, putting more effort into the lighting, learning to create a sense of space, and trying out new techniques whenever possible; since her mentor Ishihara also happens to be a big fan of photography, both in real life and when it comes to mimicking its techniques in anime compositing, the series also was the perfect training grounds for someone with a desire to try out new things in that regard.

-Ever since then she’s been regularly handling key episodes at the studio, prioritizing her own projects but always helping out others if she’s got the time; it’s not rare that she’ll direct episodes considered some of the best in their respective series, like Hyouka #14 or Free!
-Eternal Summer #12.
-Even when involved with reviled anime her work tends to trigger the critical eye, since studying how she looks at anime can be worthwhile in and of itself.
-Much like how being promoted to episode director didn’t really kill her career as key animator, getting promoted to series director didn’t put an end to her episodes in other people’s series.
-But for starters, let’s look at how she moved up once again.
+Ever since then, she’s been regularly handling key episodes at the studio, prioritizing her own projects but always helping out others if she’s got the time.
+Her contributions to series led by her peers are often considered some of the best moments in their respective series, like Hyouka #14, Free!
+Eternal Summer #12, or Violet Evergarden #5.
+Even when involved with lesser regarded titles her work tends to catch the critical eye, since studying how she looks at anime is a worthwhile effort in and of itself.
+Much like how the promotion to episode director didn’t really kill her career as key animator, getting moving up to series director hasn’t put an end to her episodes in other people’s series either.
+But for now, let’s look at how she began leading her own projects.